Healthy Homes Assessment Maraenui

 What We Do

-As building inspectors, we handle all elements associated with expert home inspections.
-We’re here to make sure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors, we deal with all the elements of specialist home Inspections.
+We are here to make sure you make the right decision when buying your next home.

-We consider your investment to be a serious one We will conduct comprehensive checks to make sure you don’t encounter any unpleasant or costly expenses, which means you are able to relax and focus on the exciting aspects of buying or owning the house.
+We take your investment seriously, and undertake comprehensive inspections so you won’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the fun aspects of purchasing or owning a home.

-We specialise in a variety of services to make sure that you are fully aware of the state of any property you could be considering buying or selling in addition to other services.
+We are specialised in a range of services to ensure that you are fully updated on the condition of any property you may be looking to purchase or sell and also other solutions.

-We do not just collaborate with you, but we also work with large clients including the local authorities, banks, and insurance firms.
-Evidently they are pleased with this reassurance provided, because of the information contained provided in our building inspection reports.
+We not only cooperate with you, we also work with some major clients, including the local authorities, banks, and insurance firms.
+They seem to appreciate this peace of mind provided, due to the details provided in our building inspection reports.

-Our systematic approach to your inspection of your home and the latest in technology for software with digital photos embedded into the reports, you are able to actually see any issues that may be identified.
-With our detailed report, it’s no wonder we receive so many referrals from clients our service to family members and acquaintances.
+Our systematic method of conducting your home inspection as well as the latest technology in software with digital photos embedded into your document, you can actually see any issues identified.
+Through our comprehensive report, it’s not surprising that we get so many clients recommending our services to their family and friends.

 Get in Touch - Get Peace of Mind